Come out, come out, wherever you are… #

 There is documented evidence that Georgie had a longtime love affair with Alexander Hamilton, who was 24 years his junior.
 They were best buddies and spent much of their time together.
 Alex even served as George’s personal secretary and aide-de-camp.
 (Yeah, I’ll just bet they used to “camp” together!)
 There exist love letters that they wrote to each other, and they were known to have passionate lovers’ spats in public.
 I have not seen the Broadway show Hamilton, and I wonder if this affair is at all alluded to.
 George also had a thing for the Marquis de Lafayette.
 It sort of gives the notion “Washington slept here” a new perspective, doesn’t it?

 Where can you go in this country and not encounter the name or image of Washington somewhere?
 It is the most popular place name in America—with a state, 27 counties and 34 towns, including the capital, as well as a number of bridges, monuments, statues, schools, public parks and thoroughfares.
 But have you ever noticed that the family surname of Washington, at least in this country, is used exclusively by black people?
 Ironically, every Washington that I have encountered in life, even TV characters, are black.
 Have you ever met a white person named Washington?
 Since George never had any children of his own, these subsequent Washingtons must be descendents of the slaves that he owned, who took his name as their own.
-You did know that our dear George was a major slaveowner, didn’t you?
+You did know that our dear George was a major slave owner, didn’t you?

-When it was publicly revealed that Presidential candidate Mayor Pete Buttigieg is gay, some have pondered if the country is ready for a gay President?
+When it was publicly revealed that former Presidential candidate Mayor Pete Buttigieg is gay, some had pondered if the country would be ready for a gay President?
 Well, since he is not the first and only, and even the very first one that they elected was gay, I think that we all should be more than ready by now, don’t you?
 One dissenter declared that she didn’t want somebody “like that” in the White House.
 But what if “they” are already in there and have been for some time now?
 Incidentally, the U.S. Senator from Alabama, William Rufus DeVane King, referred to as the First Lady “Miss Nancy,” was the best friend and purported lover of President James Buchanan.
 Don’t think that all of our real First Ladies are off the hook either.
 There is documented proof that Eleanor Roosevelt, for one, was a sapphist, with a girlfriend and everything!
 The tabloids ran articles a few years ago exposing Hillary Rodham Clinton and her sapphist lovers!
 No wonder she was so forgiving of Bill’s extramarital indiscretions.
 If the stories are true, she was off doing her own thing, too.

 Jacqueline Bouvier Kennedy Onassis’ own father, John Vernou Bouvier III, was openly gay.
 One of his many lovers was songwriter Cole Porter.
 Chester Arthur’s grandson, Gavin Arthur, was notoriously gay.
 Former Vice-President Dick Cheney’s daughter, Mary, is a sapphist.
 Another famous dyke, whose image actually made it onto an American coin, is feminist, suffragette and abolitionist Susan B. Anthony, who is also one of only three women honored on a statue in the Capitol building’s rotunda.